ethanlabs101/lua-toolkit/mds/lua-file-integrity.md

 This is the part that makes the pattern useful.

-A common misconception is that the pattern should return:
+A common misconception would be the pattern should return:

 ```text
 storageemulated0Downloadfile_name.lua